-The initial aim of Rippler was to solve the problem we were facing as a software agency and incubator; So many of our clients and partners were using their personal money to build the software they required to get their first software product created and as a result, they were understandably very price sensitive.
+Rippler developed out of the need to solve a problem; So many of our clients and partners were using their personal money to build their first software product and as a result, they were understandably very price sensitive.

 In order for our business to thrive and achieve it’s vision, we needed to be able to provide bespoke, flexible and high quality software at lower costs, making it affordable for more early stage businesses to build innovative technology products.

 We also wanted to reduce effort, complexity and risks involved in delivering custom software, as it helps small teams execute their whole business more effectively, reducing the likelihood that they get lost in the rabbit hole of product development, and giving them more time to think about aspects like marketing. : (

 At the time we did not know it but achieving that vision required a shift in the bespoke software development landscape; A reduction in the cost and development time of bespoke, flexible and quality software by a number of multiples.
 What we had in mind was £10,000 and one month, from an original starting point of closer to £30,000 in five months.

 After much hard work over the last seven years, we are now at a stage where we are beginning to deliver on that vision.
 We have built a product which should reduce backend development by up to 80%, we have created a number of frontend templates which will further reduce effort, and with the right approach to the development of a software project, the final costs for a custom application should be closer to the £10,000 mark than our previous £30,000.

 As we troubled ourselves with solving this problem we inadvertently fell into the exciting low code space, or possibly something closer to “less code”, as code is still central to the development of a final custom software product with Rippler.
 It just requires less heavy lifting, time and expense for a great product to be built.